Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: User Experiment

 \section{User Experiment}

 We compared three different RAG chatbots: \textbf{Naive RAG}, \textbf{MemoryBank}, and \textbf{LUFY}.
 Naive RAG stores all memories, while MemoryBank and LUFY are equipped with a forgetting mechanism that retains only 10\% of memories.
 MemoryBank assesses the importance of a memory based solely on retrieval counts, whereas LUFY evaluates memory importance using six memory-related metrics, as depicted in Figure~\ref{fig: importance_assignment}.
-Additionally, although both Naive RAG and MemoryBank use Cosine similarity only to assess the relevance of a memory to current conversations, LUFY also considers importance in this assessment.
+Additionally, although both Naive RAG and MemoryBank use cosine similarity only to assess the relevance of a memory to current conversations, LUFY also considers importance in this assessment.
 The differences between the three systems are summarized in Table~\ref{tab: system_comparison}.
+For an illustrative scenario highlighting how Naive RAG, MemoryBank, and LUFY differ in memory retention and retrieval behavior, see Appendix~\ref{appendix: Illustrative Example of Memory Retention and Retrieval Across Systems}.

-We conducted four rounds of dialogue, significantly exceeding the interaction length of existing benchmarks \citep{xu2022beyond}, as shown in Table~\ref{tab: Statistics compared to existing dialog datasets}.
+Our study involved extended multi-day interactions that exceeded the length of prior dialog benchmarks~\citep{xu2022beyond}, as shown in Table~\ref{tab: Statistics compared to existing dialog datasets}.